© 2005 - 2017 Copyright by Russian Orthodox Church in London.

-Our Church is under the jurisdiction of His Eminence, Archbishop Mark of Berlin, Germany and Gt.
-Britain, a diocese of the Russian Orthodox Church Abroad
+Our Church is under the jurisdiction of His Eminence, Metropolitan Hilarion of Eastern America and first Hierarch of the Russian Orthodox Church Abroad

 A Vigil service is held every Saturday evening starting at 5:00 pm, and followed on Sunday mornings at 10:00 a.m by the Hours and Liturgy.
 Services are also held for the various Church feasts and Saints days.
 Please see the schedule of services for details.

 The schedule for major weekday services including Saturdays sometimes differ with the Sunday schedule with the Vigil starting at 6pm and the Hours and Liturgy starting at 9 am, again please check with the schedule of services , or the Priest or Starosta beforehand.
 All services details are also announced in Church at the end of the Liturgy.

 Confessions are usually heard before and after the Vigil on Saturday and before the Liturgy on Sunday or on the feast.
 Confession are not usually heard after the start of the Liturgy.
 Parishioners must come earlier or at another time.
 Confessions outside these times can be heard by prior arrangement with the Parish Priest.
 Confessions are normally heard in Russian and English.